TN 3 (06-14)

 The Benefit Offset National Demonstration (BOND) work continuing disability review (CDR) unit in the Office of Research, Demonstration, and Employment Support (ORDES) develops work activity and adjudicates all cessation determinations for all BOND participants:

 who had a prior work cessation (ADC date and CDR=E) on the MBR and the last work CDR completed is prior to the month before the start month of participation on the DCF, or

 cases that result in a work cessation determination for the current decision and the last work CDR completed is prior to the end of the participation period.

-The Field Office (FO) and payment centers (PC) forwards any work documentation for the BOND participant or beneficiary via facsimile to the BOND work CDR unit at (410) 597-0149.
-See contact information for the BOND work CDR unit in DI 60099.005E.2.
+The FO and PSC faxes any work documentation for the BOND participant or beneficiary to the electronic disability file (eView, or NDR) Contact information for the BOND work CDR unit can be found at DI 60099.005E.2.

-When you transfer a case in paperless to L5R:
+When PSC transfers a case currently in Paperless to L5R:

 fax all development in paperless to (410) 597-0149.
-This is important because the work CDR unit in L5R does not have any access to paperless and cannot see any development in that system.
+This is important because the work CDR unit in L5R does not have any access to paperless and cannot see any development in that system; and

 A. Initiating the work reviews